-- Hold a square piece of paper and clearly show children that you are folding it in half along the vertical midline with the fold at the left (as seen from the children’s perspective).
+Hold a square piece of paper and clearly show students that you are folding it in diagonally with the fold at the right.

-- With the paper held in front of you, punch a hole in the middle of the side without the fold.
+With the paper held in front of you, punch a hole in the top right-side corner (right angle).

-- Continue with next challenges.
-The challenges increase in complexity, both in terms of where the folds are in the paper (vertical, horizontal, or diagonal), and with increasing numbers of folds and/or holes (Answers).
+Continue to the next challenges in Appendix A, which increase in complexity, both in terms of where the folds are on the paper (vertical, horizontal, or diagonal), and with an increasing numbers of folds and/or holes.

 How does the child describe the location of the holes?
 Does the child use spatial language (over, under, top, bottom, right, left)?